-- A designated 50m wide boating corridor for petrol powered boats has been established on Penstock Lagoon.
-This corridor runs in a line from the end of the boating channel at the northern (Boat ramp) end of the lagoon, towards Crisps point on the Eastern side, then down the centre of the lagoon towards the Lily Pond at the southern end. - It is recommended that boating under petrol power to traverse the lagoon should be within the boating corridor. - The corridor is marked by white buoys in the lagoon.
-Boats should keep the buoys on their port side at all times and remain within 25 metres of an imaginary line drawn between the buoys. - Boating outside of the corridor should be by electric outboard or manual labour (With the exception of the existing non motorised boating zone in Beginners Bay where manual labour only is permitted). - Anglers using petrol outboard motors on Penstock Lagoon please consider using 4 stroke or low emission 2 stroke motors. - It is recommended that any petrol powered boats used on Penstock Lagoon be 5m or less in length. - A 5 Knot speed limit applies to the whole lagoon including the motorised boating corridor. - Fishing from a boat within 100 metres of an angler fishing from the shore is prohibited unless the boat is securely moored - Do not park on or obstruct the boat ramp
+- A designated 25m wide boating corridor for petrol powered boats has been established on Penstock Lagoon.
+This corridor runs from the end of the boating channel at the northern (Boat ramp) end of the lagoon, towards Crisps point on the Eastern side, then down the centre of the lagoon towards the Lily Pond at the southern end.
+The corridor is marked by red and green (port and starboard) buoys. - Transversing the lagoon under petrol power should be within the boating corridor. - · Adjust outboard trim and tilt to minimise wake. - Allow sufficient time to transit and return to the ramp at reduced speed. - A low wake speed of <5 knots applies to the whole lagoon.
+This is in place to avoid damage to the fragile weed bed habitats. - Boating outside of the corridor should be by electric outboard or manual labour (With the exception of the existing non-motorised boating zone in Beginners Bay where manual labour only is permitted). - If you do need to use your outboard motor outside of the boating corridor, please trim up and stay below the 5 knot speed limit. - Avoid using a drogue in shallow weedy areas near shorelines.
+When using a drogue ensure proper buoyancy to avoid damage to aquatic vegetation. - Anglers using petrol outboard motors on Penstock Lagoon please consider using 4 stroke or low emission 2 stroke motors. - It is recommended that any petrol powered boats used on Penstock Lagoon be 5m or less in length.

-Background
+Background Cam

 Penstock Lagoon was originally constructed in 1916, as water storage and intake for the now decommissioned Waddamana power station.

 Throughout its history, Penstock has been a fly fishing water of high repute.
 The lagoon is no longer used for electricity generation but its water quality and quantity is managed by Hydro Tasmania and the Inland Fisheries Service to ensure the future of the fishery.